IamShika/tk-tour.github.io/README.md

 - Viewing 360 images
 - GPS navigation
 - Simple and easy to use UI
-- Info about that room/buliding (adding soon.)
+- Info about that room/buliding (WIP!!!)
 - Captions on 360 pins
 - Muti-floor switcher
 - Searchbar with reccommendations